No casual strangers allowed

 I take her gently by the hand and lead her back

 To the mist that poets and madmen cannot

 I kiss her on the cheek and hand her a tattered copy of Yeats 'The land the Heart's

-As she vanishes into a haze I hope she gone forever and never returns to this empty God forsaken land.
+As she vanishes into a haze, I hope she is gone forever and never returns to this empty God-forsaken land.